15%

 Linux Terminal Hotkeys

-Linux terminal hotkeys (keyboard shortcuts) can significantly enhance productivity by allowing users to perform various tasks quickly without the need for mouse clicks.
-This article will cover essential terminal hotkeys, their functions, and how they can improve your command-line experience.
+Linux terminal hotkeys (keyboard shortcuts) can significantly enhance productivity by letting you perform common actions quickly without relying on the mouse.
+This article covers essential terminal shortcuts, what they do, and how they can improve your command-line workflow.

 1. Basic Terminal Hotkeys